enyojs/enyo-docs/developer-guide/key-concepts/kinds.md

 ## enyo.kind()

 [enyo.kind(inProps)]($api/#/namespace/enyo.kind) is the Enyo framework's method for generating kinds.
-A kind, you'll recall, is a constructor-with-prototype (like a class) that has advanced features like prototype-chaining (inheritance).
+A kind is a constructor-with-prototype (like a class) that has advanced features like prototype-chaining (inheritance).

 A plug-in system is included for extending the abilities of the kind generator, and constructors are allowed to perform custom operations when subclassed.